Skip to main content

 No account required 50,000+ estimates generated Results in 2 minutes

-How North Dakota Law Affects Your Motor Vehicle Accident Case
+How North Dakota Law Affects Your Car Accident Case

 You have 6 years to file suit in North Dakota, a deadline that is longer than the national average of 2.8 years.
 While you have more time than most states, delaying still weakens your case as evidence degrades and witnesses become harder to locate.
 North Dakota does apply a discovery rule, which can adjust the starting point of the limitations period when the injury was not immediately discoverable.